이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 Switching back from metric streams to API polling

 If you later decide you don’t want to stream metrics for a given AWS account and region, or even just for a specific namespace, Datadog automatically starts collecting those metrics using API polling again based on the configuration settings in the AWS integration page.
-If you want to stop streaming all metrics for an AWS account and region, follow the instructions in the Disable Metric Streaming section of this document.
+If you want to stop streaming all metrics for an AWS account and region, follow the instructions in the Disable Metric Streaming section

 There is no additional charge from Datadog to stream metrics.

 AWS charges based on the number of metric updates on the CloudWatch Metric Stream and the data volume sent to the Kinesis Data Firehose.
 There is the potential to see an increased CloudWatch cost for the subset of metrics you are streaming, so Datadog recommends prioritizing using metric streams for the AWS metrics, services, regions, and accounts where you most need the lower latency and using polling for others.
 For more information, see Amazon CloudWatch pricing

 EC2 or Lambda metrics in the stream could increase the number of billable hosts and Lambda invocations (if those hosts and functions aren’t already monitored with the AWS integration or Datadog Agent in the case of EC2).

 Regions: A comma-separated list of the regions you wish to set up for metrics streaming.
 For a full list of supported regions, see the AWS documentation on Using metric streams